NEW Local Limits Adopted, October 2019

 Local Limits were updated as required by the renewed NPDES permit for the Wastewater Treatment Plant.
 Local Limits are applicable to our permitted industries.
 Amended permits are being mailed during the week of October 9th.

-U.S. EPA published a final Rule on 11 December 2018 that prohibits the discharge of any pharmaceutical to the sanitary sewer.
+U.S. EPA published a final Rule on 11 December 2018 that prohibits the discharge of pharmaceuticals to the sanitary sewer.
 The Rule becomes effective 21 August 2019 and is applicable to a wide range of healthcare facilities (including stores, vets, clinics, doctor's and dental offices) and reverse distributors.
 If your business handles any kind of pharmaceutical or over-the-counter nicotine replacement therapies, it will be affected by this new regulation.
 Find out more at: www.epa.gov/hwgenerators/final-rule-management-standards-hazardous-waste-pharmaceuticals-and-amendment-p075

 Permission To Discharge to Sanitary Sewer

 Since every waste stream is unique, businesses should contact Environmental Services and speak to the IP Program coordinator to obtain permission to discharge to the sanitary sewer or to obtain an individual discharge permit.